Four Effective Ways To Kill Bed Bugs In Pillows

 Then, mix 1 fluid ounce of Gentrol IGR into your solution to treat 1,500 square feet.
 Once combined, spray the bed frame, box spring, furniture, closets, flooring, and baseboards.

 Apply to your box spring after removing the netting to access all the cracks and crevices.
-Then apply to other areas of the room such as the carpeting or flooring beside the bed and all other rooms adjacent to the bedroom to prevent the bed bugs from transferring from the bedroom to another room.
+Then, it can be applied to other areas of the room, such as the carpeting or flooring beside the bed and all other rooms adjacent to the bedroom, to prevent bed bugs from transferring from the bedroom to another room.

 Step 4: Spray Pyrid Aerosol